josephwright/josephwright.github.io/_posts/2011-09-05-latex3-roadmap.md

 ### Extending key–value concepts

 The current [l3keys](https://github.com/latex3/svn-mirror/blob/master/l3kernel/l3keys.dtx) module is based loosely on [`pgfkeys`](https://ctan.org/pkg/pgf).
-One area that is not implemented is the idea of a ‘key path’.
+One area that is not implemented is the idea of a 'key path'.
 Using a path model for setting keys has some advantages, so I'd like to add something like the ability to do

 ```latex
 \keys_set:n